-Eric Schmidt, Ph.D., 53, has served as our Chief Financial Officer since June 2018.
-Prior to joining us, Dr. Schmidt was a Managing Director and Senior Research Analyst at Cowen and Company, LLC.
-He joined Cowen as a Research Analyst in 1998 where he covered biotechnology stocks until June 2018.
+Eric Schmidt, Ph.D., 54, has served as our Chief Financial Officer since June 2018.
+Prior to joining us, Dr. Schmidt was a Managing Director and Senior Research Analyst at Cowen and Company, LLC, where he covered biotechnology stocks.
 He was previously a Vice President and Research Analyst for UBS Securities.
-He has also served on the board of directors for Relmada Therapeutics, Inc. since December 2019 and for Revolution Medicines, Inc. since June 2020.
+He has served on the board of directors for Relmada Therapeutics, Inc. since December 2019 and for Revolution Medicines, Inc. since June 2020, both publicly traded companies, and has served on the board of directors of Notch Therapeutics, a privately held company, since January 2023.
 Dr. Schmidt obtained a Bachelor of Arts in Chemistry from the University of Pennsylvania and a Ph.D. in Biology from the Massachusetts Institute of Technology, where he serves on the Visiting Committee for the Department of Biology.